 3. Hit or Miss Customer Service

-Unfortunately, you never knew what you were going to get when approaching a Sandals employee.
+Unfortunately, you never knew what you were going to get when approaching a Sandals Resort employee.
 We had some that were extremely helpful and courteous.
 Others were downright rude.
 One day I entered Marios Restaurant for breakfast with a kimono covering my bathing suit.
 I was asked to leave and come back in proper attire.
 I had worn the kimono the day prior without any trouble.
 The entire experience left me scarred.
 Every time I visit a Sandals Resort I’m extremely self-conscious of my beach coverups.

 4. Mosquito Fogging

 If you are sensitive to chemicals, be aware of the daily fogging at Sandals Antigua.
 I believe it was around 6 PM each night.
 One night we were in the open-air lobby and the fogger came through.
 It was something out of LOST (if you watched that show, think Smoke Monster).
 We ran to our room, stuffed a towel under the door and waited for it to clear.
-I’m certainly thankful for the lack of mosquitoes at Sandals, but I’d rather not come into contact with chemicals on my vacation.
+I’m certainly thankful for the lack of mosquitoes at Sandals Resort locations, but I’d rather not come into contact with chemicals on my vacation.

 5. Pool Chairs

 This is a common complaint at every Sandals Resort, saving of the pool chairs!
 The butlers are up early saving the cabanas and shaded pool chairs for their guests.
 If you want a shaded chair, be sure to get up early and save it.
 BUT, not too early.
 The staff will clear your things to make way for the butlers.
-It’s a fine dance, but you’ll figure out after a few days.
+It’s a fine dance, but you’ll figure it out after a few days.

 6. Quality of Restaurants